 One of the most loved of these franchises must be the series built around the exploits of that famous Italian plumber – Mario and his sibling Luigi.
 Mario and his extended on-screen universe allows gamers to enjoy the various platform-based adventures of this plucky plumber.
 Played by both children and adults, this game was first released in 1985 and continues to this day with popular releases like Mario Kart.

 Developed and produced by Mojang, Minecraft has become the best-selling video game of all time.
 This sandbox video game released in 2011, has sold over 176 million copies.
 The main feature of the game allows players to build with different blocks and other activities that are in the game including exploration, crafting, combat, and gathering resources.
 A ‘sandbox’ game is a game that features a in-game design which leaves a player to explore the game world at their own pace rather than sticking to a main storyline.
 Minecraft is one of the most popular examples of a sandbox game.
 Other popular games like this have also been Skyrim and Fallout.
+There are lots of companies like ggservers which provides server hosting for this game.

 Another popular video game franchise that many players enjoy is the Halo series.
 This science-fiction game was first released in 2001 with Halo: Combat Evolved.
 This game has been released on platforms such as Xbox, PC, and even iOS.
 With such a success, over the years there has been a variety of merchandise released for fans.
 Halo not only succeeded as a video game but has also led to numerous books based on game cannon and also had many graphic novels published too.
 Selling over 65 million copies across the world, the games alone have earned over $3.4 billion.